aljazceru/lightning-network.tech/README.md

 - [dlc.wiki](https://www.dlc.wiki) - Everything you need to know about Discreet Log Contracts (DLCs), an innovative Bitcoin smart contract technology.
 - [nostr.net](https://www.nostr.net) - A complete guide to Nostr (Notes and Other Stuff Transmitted by Relays), including projects, implementations, and resources.
 - [ungovernable.tech](https://ungovernable.tech) - A curated collection of resources on encryption, privacy tools, and decentralized technologies.
-- [pubkey.tech](https://pubkey.tech) - Pubky resources, libraries, tools and applications.
-Pubky is an open protocol for per-public-key backends for censorship resistant web applications
+- [liquidnetwork.wiki](https://liquidnetwork.wiki) - A curated list of Liquid Network resources, libraries, tools and applications

 ## Contributing